lnihlen/lnihlen.github.io/_posts/2019/02/2019-02-09-day-of-noise.md

 and what you will need to control your sound well enough to make happen what you want to make happen is really quite difficult.

-Grawer said he'd be happy to help me get some gigs for Egregious, and what would really help is to get a website and some sounds going.
+Grawer said he'd be happy to help me get some gigs for {% include tag_link.html tag="egregious" %}, and what would really help is to get a website and some sounds going.
 So that's the next big goal.
 There's also the Wednesday Night Live thing on KZSU, which
 {% include tag_link.html tag="oort_cloud" %} has done a few times and I think